justincardoza/easywemo/readme.md

 `/home/pi/easywemo`, it will work completely as-is.

 Now you can send HTTP requests to that computer on port 4242 to turn your lights on and off quickly.
-The request is encoded entirely in the request path (I know, I know...), so to turn all of your Wemos on or off simultaneously (that's all I really do with it on a day-to-day basis), send a request to `/all/toggle`.
+The request is encoded entirely in the request path, so to turn all of your Wemos on or off simultaneously (that's all I really do with it on a day-to-day basis), send a request to `/all/toggle`.
 So for example, if your server is at address `192.168.0.101`, requesting `http://192.168.0.101:4242/all/toggle` will toggle all the Wemos